ayotycoon/form-validator/README.md

 ## Installation

-copy both css and js files from lib folder to your working directory , and import them
+copy both css and js files from lib folder to your working directory , and import them.

+it is important to place the form-validator.js file at the closing body tag

 ```bash
 ...